AbeelLab/emu/README.md

 EEEEEEEEEEEEEEEEEEEEEEMMMMMMMM               MMMMMMMM      UUUUUUUUU

 Emu is an algorithm that canonicalizes alternate representations of large sequence variants across microbial genomes.
-Please contact Alex Salazar at salazar@broadinstitute.org for any questions.

     COMMANDS             DESCRIPTION
     extract              Extracts all PASS-only LSVs and SNPs.